grpc/proposal/A90-health-service-list-method.md

 Introduce a new `List` RPC method in the Health service with the following features:

-- Retrieve the health statuses of all monitored services or a filtered list of specified services.
+- Retrieve the health statuses of all monitored services.
 - Ensure the implementation is idempotent and side-effect free.
 - Provide a clear schema for the request and response to facilitate integration with external tools.